Prit04/RHUL-Final-Year-Project/diary.md

 The timeline for the project has been completed, with specified milestone and mapped to the term weeks.
 The abstarct still needs work and further research is being conducted.
 Once a rough abstarct is complete, i will send it to my supervisor for comments, and with these, on the 10th the plan will be completed, ready for submission on the 11th.
 <br /> <br /> I have sent what i have done of the plan so far to my supervisor for further guidance, once feedback is recived from them, i will continue in the correct direction.

+### 10/10/2024
+I have recived positive feedback about my plan from my supervisor with further tips to finish off the abstract and bibliography.
+Work on this is underway and should be completed by tonight.
+Further research on papers have also been done.